reuk/wayverb/docs_source/waveguide.md

 The overlays show the initial 500 samples of the response on the same scale, highlighting the different shapes of the excitation signals.
 The full signals are shown behind, with *different* amplitude scales.
-In the Dirac, Ricker, and PCS examples, high-frequency oscillations with increasing magnitude over time are observed, causing the graph to appear "filled-in".
+In the Dirac, Ricker, and PCS examples, the graphs appear "filled-in" due to high-frequency oscillations which increase in magnitude over time.
 ](images/solution_growth){#fig:solution_growth_results}

 The solution-growth seen here only becomes prominent towards the end of the